seesharprun/cosmos-demo/readme.md

     > A typicaly deployment takes approximately ten minutes.

-1. Once your environment is deployed, you can observe the Azure Cosmos DB account in your Azure subscription:
+1. Once your environment is deployed, you can observe the Azure Cosmos DB account in your Azure subscription.

     ![Deployed Resource Group](media/go_to_cosmos.gif)

     > The name of your resource group may differ from the screenshots.

-1. Go to your resource group, locate and select the **Azure Container Instance** with **-populate-* in the name:
+1. Go to your resource group, locate and select the **Azure Container Instance** with **-populate-** in the name.

     ![Populate Container](media/go_to_aci_populate.gif)

-1. In the **Settings** section of the container instance, select the **Containers** option to view your currently running container.
+1. In the **Settings** section of the container instance, select the **Containers** option to view your current container.

+1. Click the **Connect** tab, select the **/bin/bash** option and then click the **Connect** button to connect to the running container.

     ![Running Container](media/aci_connect.gif)